How detectives raided detained MPs’ homes

 Upon reaching the premises, journalists were turned away after capturing entry into the gated house.
 Mr Mutembuli’s children and workers were also moved out of the premises.
 Only the search team and the lawmaker remained inside.
 Residents joined the journalists and lawmaker’s kin to watch from arm’s length as detectives went about their work.

-On return to the police division, the Bunyole West lawmaker was allowed to change clothes.
-Speaking to Daily Monitor at the police station, the lawmaker’s relatives and lawyers accused police of high-handedness .
+On return to the police division, the Bunyole East lawmaker was allowed to change clothes.
+Speaking to Daily Monitor at the police station, the lawmaker’s relatives and lawyers accused police of high-handedness.

 “I am the lawyer of one of the suspects, but I can’t see them.
 The same law they are pretending to protect is the same law they are breaking,” a lawyer of one the lawmakers, who declined to be named, said.